Frequently

 Yes, they are safe when prescribed by a licensed practitioner.
 The tradition of East Asian herbal medicine has been around for thousands of years.
 Many herbs in the pharmacopoeia are recognizable to many people in the west including ginger, goji berries, dates, ginseng, mint, and astragalus.
 I only prescribe herbs from companies that meet the highest standards in quality and safety, have a relationship with their growers, and do their own in-house testing for pesticides or other possible contaminants.

-Not if the formula is correctly prescribed for the patient.
-Although certain conditions may require taking herbs over a longer period of time, signs that the herbal formula is working should be apparent to both the patient and the practitioner from the beginning.
+No. Although certain conditions may require taking herbs over a longer period of time, signs that the herbal formula is working should be apparent to both the patient and the practitioner from the beginning.

 Have More Questions?